 She’s coached teams, solos, duos and trios to National and State titles and built the Mentone Girls' Grammar aerobics squad from 8 girls in 2001 to this year’s beaming, lycra-clad squad of more than 115 - competing in 54 different event categories including Aerobics, Dance and Glee.

 Along with her band of ten equally enthusiastic coaches, including old girls such as 2017 School Captain Maddie Royle, Jess switches on the gym lights six days a week for morning training and is back each weekday afternoon for more of the same.

-“Nothing brings me more joy than watching the girls perform onstage at school where their friends, parents, grandparents and teachers can see the results of their hard work, “says Jess of the squad made up of girls from Year 3 to VCE and even includes a few past students still enjoying the thrill of performing.
+“Nothing brings me more joy than watching the girls perform onstage at school where their friends, parents, grandparents and teachers can see the results of their hard work, “says Jess of the squad made up of girls from Year 3 to VCE and even includes a few Old Girls' still enjoying the thrill of performing.